thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 Our new `switch_to` method is greatly improved:

 * This method no longer needs to return anything, because there's no need to clone.
-This is nice because `switch_to` is now simply a command method (it does something) rather than a mixed command and query method (it does something and returns something).
+This is nice because `switch_to` is no longer a mixed command and query method (i.e., it does something and returns something), but simply a command method (i.e., it just does something).
 * The method no longer needs to delete the old question, and the new submittable is valid before we delete the old one.
 This means we no longer need to use exceptions for control flow.